1

 We want to hear from you - Take the Survey

 There are 4 unique surveys for Colorado residents to complete!
 Surveys are available in English and Spanish.
-All surveys will be open until June 13, 2025.
+The deadline for all survey submissions has been extended to Friday June 27, 2025.
 Each survey will take about 10 - 15 minutes to complete.
 These survey options include:

 We want to hear from you – Participate in a Focus Group

 A series of focus groups will be held virtually across the state beginning in May through June in English and Spanish.
-A small stipend will be provided for participants .
 Focus groups will be approximately 1.5 hours and will include a series of questions and discussion among participants about your experience receiving or participating in programs and services funded by CDEC.

 Below is a registration form and schedule to sign up for an event.